fredericococo/freeriot/README.md

-# freeriot
-freeriotenabling runfiles on Windows.
-# TODO: Remove the http_archive for this transitive dependency when a release is cut
+# freeriotnsitive dependency when a release is cut
 # for https://github.com/bazelbuild/rules_webtesting/commit/581b1557e38
 http_archive(sting/commit/581b1557e382f93419da6a0453536t3b91a45c2ac9a9ec8!!